Bullet points summary

 Educational technology

 After exploring the process of adoption of technology, innovation and transition in general, and its inherent challenges, we must now shift our perspective to the psychological and organizational challenges of technological transitions in educational institutions.
+The social factors are probably equally important as those directly connected to the technology.

 On the surface, the day-to-day practices in schools and universities may appear to have changed little over the past 50 years.
 Instructors still write on whiteboards (the successor to chalkboards), creating learning materials in real-time.
 Their pedagogical approach is still "chalk and talk" and their persona is the "sage on the stage", and not providing support for learners as "guide on side".
 Similarly, students continue to handwrite essays on paper, which are then marked up by teachers with written feedback.
 This process can become highly inefficient when the handwriting is poor on either side.